 - Pulmonary collapses and fibrosis.

-- Marked lung destruction due to any cause.
+- It marked lung destruction due to any cause.

 - High altitude due to low oxygen partial pressure.